 1. Definition and Types of Chargeback Reports

-Chargeback reports are documents that provide information about chargeback transactions.
+These are documents that provide information about chargeback transactions.
 A chargeback occurs when a customer disputes a transaction and requests a refund from their bank or credit card issuer.
-Chargeback reports can help merchants understand the reason for the chargeback, the status of the dispute, and the financial impact of the chargeback on their business.
+It helps merchants understand the reason for the chargeback, the status of the dispute, and the financial impact of the chargeback on their business.

 There are two types of chargeback reports: internal and external.